irontec/jrquery/README.md

 jquery is simple CLI tool to display Jira tickets on terminal

+## Contributing

+All lines of code of this tool has been created by ChatGPT, so most probably there will be lots on possible enhancements.
+Don't hesitate to open a pull request with any suggestion.

 ## Configuration

 During the first run, jquery will request some configuration data: